Napoli Pomodoro (tomato), anyone?

 Naples Day 5

-Rome to Naples is a journey of around 200 kilometres at a speed of 400klm per hour, and it took us a bit over an hour to get there.
+Rome to Naples is a journey of around 200 kilometres at a speed of 300km per hour (with the potential for 400km per hour, but sadly it's not allowed), and it took us a bit over an hour to get there.
 No wonder the train is shaped like a rocket.

-We scored a nice little airconditioned cabin with food and drinks.
-The windows were big, so we enjoyed seeing all the beautiful Italian countryside and farming districts.
+We scored a nice little air-conditioned cabin with food and drinks.
+The windows were large, so we enjoyed taking in the beautiful Italian countryside and farming districts.

 What a great way to travel!